Javier Puente

 Biography

 Javier Puente is an interdisciplinary scholar of Andean environments and campesino politics.
-Prior to Smith he held academic appointments at Lehigh University and the Pontificia Universidad Católica de Chile.
-Trained as a historian of the Andes at Georgetown, he has spent the last decade researching and teaching about the trajectories of Latin American agrarian reforms, the land struggles of campesinos and, more recently, their experiences of socioenvironmental suffering.
+Originally trained as a historian of the Andes at Georgetown University, he has spent his career researching and teaching about the trajectories of Latin American agrarian reforms, the land struggles of campesinos and, more recently, their experiences of socioenvironmental suffering.
+At Smith, he currently serves as Chair of the Latin American and Latino/a Studies Program and Faculty Liaison of the Phoebe and John D. Lewis Global Studies Center.

-Puente’s research has been funded and supported by the Harry Frank Guggenheim Foundation, the Instituto de Estudios Peruanos, the Rachel Carson Center for Environment and Society, the John Carter Brown Library, the Pontificia Universidad Católica de Chile, Lehigh University, the Program of Latin American Libraries and Archives at Harvard University, Georgetown University’s Center of Latin American Studies, and the Colombian Institute of Anthropology and History.
+Javier Puente’s research has been funded and supported by the Harry Frank Guggenheim Foundation, the Instituto de Estudios Peruanos, the Rachel Carson Center for Environment and Society, the John Carter Brown Library, the Pontificia Universidad Católica de Chile, Lehigh University, the Program of Latin American Libraries and Archives at Harvard University, Georgetown University’s Center of Latin American Studies, and the Colombian Institute of Anthropology and History.
+Outside Smith, he serves as a contributing editor of NACLA, the North American Council on Latin America.

 Edited Volumes and Special Issues